joelnewcom/joelnewcom.github.io/software-project/points-to-consider.md

 ### Code review and analysis
 You need to have a common sense about code review in your team.
 Reviewing and decline a PR is something good!
 Right at the beginning you need static code analysis.
 The application needs to have a certain level of maturity which you can hold.
-Otherwise it will take you months to implement it.
+Otherwise it will take you months to implement such a mindset in your team.

 ### CI/CD
 You cannot invest enough time for that, do it before your first line of code.